-Businesses that rely on faxing for can often feel buried in papers.
+Businesses that rely on faxing can often feel buried in papers.
 Whether it's documents that require signatures, such as contracts or legal correspondence, or diagrams such as floor plans or building layouts, faxed communication can be an integral part of a company's standard operating practices.

 Fax is essential in cases where a paper trail is a necessity, but that doesn't necessarily have to mean creating mountains of paper.